They say families who play together stay together, but what about families who save together in a multigenerational self-managed super fund?

 - Estate planning issues: When a member dies and their death benefits are paid out as a lump sum, assets may need to be sold triggering tax and other costs.
 Contribution caps also make it difficult for children to get money back into super, so an SMSF offers no advantage over a public offer fund in that way.
 Issues may also arise when parents die if not all children are members of the fund, although the increase to six-member funds should make it easier to include the whole family.
 “Effectively the siblings who do belong have far greater power over how the super is dealt with than those who do not,” says Heffron.
 Similarly, there may be concerns if one sibling has power of attorney for a parent who loses mental capacity.

 There have been cases where the courts have overturned decisions of a person with power of attorney who do not exercise it in the best interests of the person with incapacity.
 While that won’t stop some people ignoring their obligations if they think no-one is watching, it does demonstrate such a course is fraught with dangers.

 Separation of assets

-There are also some myths about multi-generation funds Hogan is keen to correct.
-“One myth is that your kids can tell you how to invest your money – that’s rubbish.
-Member choice for SMSFs means any member can invest their account balance in a particular way,” he says.
+There are also some myths about multigenerational funds.
+One myth is that your kids can tell you how to invest your money – they can’t.
+Member choice for SMSFs means any member can invest their account balance as they see fit.

 Many of the pitfalls noted above can be managed or eliminated with careful planning.
-While multi-generational funds are likely to remain the exception rather than the rule, for some families the benefits can flow down the generations.
+While multigenerational funds are likely to remain the exception rather than the rule, for some families the benefits can flow down the generations.